ScadsReadingGroup/nanite/README.md

 # nanite
-An attempt at a minimal github page from scratch
+An attempt at a minimal ('nano') github page from scratch.